The free energy in a multi-species Sherrington-Kirkpatrick model: Multi-species Ghirlanda--Guerra identities

 where $s_N=N^{\gamma}$ for any $1/4<\gamma<1/2$.
 First of all, it is easy to see, using Jensen's inequality on each side, that

-and, since $\lim_{N\to\infty} N^{-1} s_N^2 = 0,$ the perturbation term does not affect the limit of the free energy.
-As in the Sherrington-Kirkpatrick and mixed $p$-spin models, the purpose of adding the perturbation term is to obtain the Ghirlanda-Guerra identities for the Gibbs measure
+and, since $\lim_{N\to\infty} N^{-1} s_N^2 = 0$, the perturbation term does not affect the limit of the free energy.
+As in the Sherrington--Kirkpatrick and mixed $p$-spin models, the purpose of adding the perturbation term is to obtain the Ghirlanda--Guerra identities for the Gibbs measure

 corresponding to the perturbed Hamiltonian (\ref{Hpert}).
-We will denote the average with respect to $G_N^{\otimes \infty}$ by $\la\, \cdot\, \ra$.
-Now, given $n\geq 2,$ let
+We will denote the average with respect to $G_N^{\otimes\infty}$ by $\la \cdot \ra$.
+Now, given $n\geq2$, let

 and consider an arbitrary bounded measurable function $f=f(R^n)$.
-For $p\geq 1$ and $w\in \WW$, let
+For $p\geq1$ and $w\in\WW$, let

-where ${\e}$ denotes the expectation conditionally on the i.i.d. uniform sequence $x=(x_{w,p})_{p\geq 1,w\in \WW}$.
-If we denote by $\e_x$ the expectation with respect to $x$ then the following holds. \begin{theorem} For any $n\geq 2$ and any bounded measurable function $f=f(R^n)$,
+where ${\e}$ denotes the expectation conditionally on the i.i.d. uniform sequence $x=(x_{w,p})_{p\geq1,w\in\WW}$.
+If we denote by $\e _x$ the expectation with respect to $x$ then the following holds.